djalbat/occam-custom-grammars/README.md

 In Occam parlance, a grammar is a combination of a series of regular expression entries for a lexer and BNF for a parser.
 A custom grammar on the other hand is a single regular expression entry plus four BNF snippets for terms, expressions, statements and metastatements.

 Custom grammars augment the Florence grammar, specifically its lexer regular expression [entries](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/entries.js) and parser [BNF](https://raw.githubusercontent.com/occam-proof-assistant/Parsers/master/es6/florence/bnf.js), to allow for custom terms, expressions, statements and metastatements.
-This package exports custom grammars plus the means to combine them as well as supplying factory methods to create Florence lexers and parsers that make use of them.
+This package exports custom means to combine user defined custom grammars as well as supplying factory methods to create Florence lexers and parsers that make use of them.

 ## Installation